angelomilan/ethereum-guides/GPU-cloud_mining.md

 Imported 1 block(s) (0 queued 0 ignored) in 3.2345ms #block_number.
 ```

-Also, you can see what is the current block of the testnet by viewing the [Testnet stats dashboard](https://stats.ethdev.com/) under the heading **Best Block**.
+Also, you can see what is the current block of the livenet by viewing the [Ethereum net stats dashboard](https://stats.ethdev.com/) under the heading **Best Block**.
 For example, if under Best Block you have 610,002 and you reach this number in the download process, then you have finished downloading the blockchain.

 * Once this process is completed, you can type ctrl+c to **exit geth**